SAP-samples/teched2023-AD164/README.md

 <details>
  <summary>Click to expand!</summary>

 The figure below illustrates the high-level architecture components of the ABAP RESTful Application Programming Model (RAP).
 It shows the main technologies and artefacts needed to build an SAP Fiori app or a Web API with RAP from a design time perspective.

  ![architecture](exercises/ex0/images/RAP_bigpicture.png)

- You can find a more information on the various RAP concepts on the SAP Help Portal.
+ You can find a more information on RAP concepts on the SAP Help Portal.

  </details>